git-pull/tao-of-tmux/manuscript/04-server.md

 {language=shell, line-numbers=off}
     $ tmux list-clients

-These commands, as well as the other `list-` commands, in practice, are rather rare.
-But they are part of the tools that make tmux highly scriptable should you want to get creative.
+These commands, and the other `list-` commands, in practice, are rare.
+But, they are part of the functionality that make tmux highly scriptable should you want to get creative.
 You can learn more about that in [formats](#formats).

 ## Clipboard